 Not everyone regards their stammer as a negative.
 Many appreciate the positive things their experience of stammering has given them.
 Things like empathy, patience, listening skills and resilience.

 There is an emerging culture of people who take pride in being someone who stammers.
 A handful of writers and artists are celebrating stammering.
 Some people are starting to challenge society's demand for fluency and assert their right to stammer.
-Find out more about this movement on our Stammering Pride page.
+Find out more about this movement on our page What Is Stammering Pride?.